WrennCool/Spatial-higher-order/README.md

 # Spatial-higher-order
-This repository is the source code for the article namely "Epidemic spreading on spatial higher-order network".
+This repository is the source code of the article namely "Epidemic spreading on spatial higher-order network".